EntityGraphQL/EntityGraphQL/docs/docs/getting-started.md

 ## Deserialization of QueryRequest & QueryVariables

-If you are using you're own controller/method to execute GraphQL and deserializing a graphql request like below into the `GraphQLRequest` object.
+If you are using you're own controller/method to execute GraphQL and deserializing a GraphQL request like below into the `GraphQLRequest` object.
 You need to be aware of how your serializer handles nested `Dictionary<string, object>`.

 _Sample incoming json request_